mit-enclaves/security_monitor/README.md

 The SM consists of two sets of symbols: the union of (shared state, (initialization code, and the untrusted events handler)) resides at (`SM_STATE_ADDR`, `SM_ADDR`) and is described by `sm.elf`.
 The enclave event handler is different, as each enclave receives its own copy of this code.
-The enclave event handler has no internal state (instead accessing the shared state at `SM_ADDR`, and the SM stack, as set up by the initialization routine), and consists only of instructions and constants.
+The enclave event handler has no internal state (instead accessing the shared state at `SM_STATE_ADDR`, and the SM stack, as set up by the initialization routine), and consists only of instructions and constants.
+All addresses used within the enclave event handler binary are *pc-relative*, with the notable exception of `SM_STATE_ADDR` (which is a constant read from [parameters.h](src/parameters.h))
 This piece of the SM is given by `sm.enclave.elf` (for the debug symbols), and its binary is statically linked into `sm.elf`.

 Productive debugging of the SM requires carefully loading the relevant debug symbols.
 For example, for suppose a test `null_test.elf` starts an enclave at `0x82000000`.